ina-foss/inaSpeechSegmenter/README.md

 ```
 ### Using Speech Segmentation API

-InaSpeechSegmentation API is very simple to use!
+InaSpeechSegmentation API is intended to be very simple to use.
 See the following notebook for a comprehensive example: [API Tutorial Here!](API_Tutorial.ipynb)

 ## Citing